 Why don’t you provide links to the products you use?

 This is a non-commercial site hosted by Princeton University, so I can’t create links to outside pages like commercial or personal sites do.
 If I’m specifically highlighting a product, I try to mention the company I bought it from.
 But feel free to e-mail me anytime with a question about something.
 I also listed some of my favorite go-to companies in my response to the question below.

 Where do I buy X, Y, or Z?

 I buy most of my arts & crafts supplies online from Discount School Supply.
 Occasionally, I’ll use Classroom Direct or Blick Studio.
 And there’s always good old Oriental Trading Company – especially for plastic hats.

-I order the boxes I use bulk from Nashville Wraps.
+I order the boxes I use from Nashville Wraps.
 Sometimes, if I’m looking for something very, very specific (like a 7″ x 7″ inch brown box with with a clear window) I’ll do a Google search to find it at the best price.